-The motive for all this literary and artistic activity is to take part in the Ezra Jack Keats Bookmaking Competition.
-The program is the result of the longstanding partnership between the Ezra Jack Keats Foundation and the New York City Department of Education.
-The Brooklyn Public Library plays a central role in judging and display, having taken over from the New York Public Library in 2012.
-By every measure, it has been a great success.
+All this literary and artistic activity is part of the Ezra Jack Keats Bookmaking Competition.
+The program is a longstanding partnership between the Ezra Jack Keats Foundation and the New York City Department of Education.
+Brooklyn Public Library has played a central role in judging and display since 2012, taking over from the New York Public Library.

 Students participate from every public school program, grades 3-12.
-In New York that means children from virtually every walk of life, every country in the world and every economic level are recognized for their abilities; winners have included students in gifted and special education programs, traditional classrooms and prison.
+In New York that means children from virtually every walk of life, every country and every economic level are recognized for their abilities; winners have come from gifted and special education programs, traditional classrooms and prison.
 And for each winner, the supervising teacher or librarian receives an award as well.
-In that way, the Bookmaking Competition honors the teachers and librarians who fostered Ezra’s artistic talent so many years ago.

 The Competition is divided into three levels: grades 3 through 5, grades 6 through 8, and grades 9 through 12.
 One book is selected from each school.
 (The rest should be on display in school.)
 The school-wide winners are sent on to a jury of artists, authors and experts in children’s literature.
 From the school-wide winners, the jury selects one city-wide winner and borough winners at each level.

 At the annual awards ceremony at Brooklyn Public Library’s Central Library, city-wide winners receive a medal and $500, borough winners, a medal and $100; and the teachers or librarians who advised them, a gift certificate for books from Penguin Random House.
 Honorable mentions and school-wide winners receive a personal certificate of commendation.
 There is also an annual exhibition of books, in May, in the Children’s Wing at the Central Library.